The Best Time to Travel to Namibia Month by Month

 September – Interseasonal Gold

-October – The Power of Namibia
+October – Namibia's Power

 November – Beginning of the New Green Era